tschikarski/shibboleth/Documentation/Debugging/Index.rst

 Don't start with additional debugging info, as it fills up your debug log with even more information.

-*Hint:* Debugging BE authentication is a bit tricky, when you have the TYPO3 backend open, as you will might be confused by AJAX requests showing up in the log.
+*Hint:* Debugging BE authentication is a bit tricky, when you have the TYPO3 backend open, as you might be confused by AJAX requests showing up in the log.
 That's a good reason to switch to file based logging.
+It will allow you to keep the BE closed while testing.

 Checking if the extension is active
 -----------------------------------